OpenWebconcept/plugin-gravityforms-remote-connector/README.md

 # Need for help?

--   If you're stuck with setting up a form or did you find a bug you can contact Yard Internet via mike@yard.nl
+-   If you're stuck with setting up a form or did you find a bug?
+Please contact Yard Internet via mike@yard.nl

 # To-do/issues